James Kent (jurist): Early career

-Ezra Ames (1768–1836), Chancllor James Kent (1763–1847), ca. 1812, oil on canvas, 36" x 28", gift of Miss Elizabeth S. Edwards and Mr. Henry Ames Edwards, 1946.97.1, Albany Institute of History & Art.
+Ezra Ames (1768–1836) and Chancellor James Kent (1763–1847), c.
+1812, oil on canvas, 36" x 28", gift of Miss Elizabeth S. Edwards and Mr. Henry Ames Edwards, 1946.97.1, Albany Institute of History & Art.

 Admitted to the New York bar in January 1785, Kent began practicing law in Poughkeepsie, New York and neighboring areas.
 Voters in Dutchess County elected him in 1791 and 1792–93 as their representative in the New York State Assembly.
 He was also the Federalist candidate in the January 1793 election for the 5th congressional district, losing to Theodorus Bailey.
 However, he had married and supporting his growing family based on his scholarship and nearly rural legal practice proved difficult.

 In 1793, Kent moved his family to New York City, where he had been appointed the first professor of law in Columbia College, where he would teach (part-time) for the next five years.
 He was soon appointed a master in chancery for the city.
 Kent again served in the Assembly in 1796–97.
 In 1797, he was appointed Recorder of New York City and in 1798, a justice of the New York Supreme Court, in 1804 Chief Justice, and in 1814 Chancellor of New York.
 Kent was also elected a member of the American Antiquarian Society in 1814.

-In 1821 he was a member of the New York State Constitutional Convention where he unsuccessfully opposed the raising of the property qualification for African American voters.
+In 1821, Kent was a member of the New York State Constitutional Convention where he unsuccessfully opposed the raising of the property qualification for African American voters.
 Two years later, Chancellor Kent reached the constitutional age limit and retired from his office, but was re-elected to his former chair.
 He was elected to the American Philosophical Society in 1829.
 He lived in retirement in Summit, New Jersey between 1837 and 1847 in a simple four-roomed cottage (the original cottage no longer stands and has been incorporated into a large mansion at 50 Kent Place) which he referred to as 'my Summit Lodge', a name that has been offered as the derivation for the city's name.